 Roasted Cauliflower with Meyer Lemon Fauxaioli

-1 Star2 Stars3 Stars4 Stars5 Stars (3 votes, average: 5.00 out of 5)
+1 Star2 Stars3 Stars4 Stars5 Stars (5 votes, average: 5.00 out of 5)

 This is my secret weapon dish for all who say they don’t like cauliflower.
-High heat roasting encases the florets in a savory crispness while turning the insides creamy and even a touch sweet … enough to win over the most ardent naysayers.
+High-heat roasting encases the florets in a savory crispness while turning the insides creamy and even a touch sweet … enough to win over the most ardent naysayers.
 I call this a “fauxaioli” because it’s essentially a gussied-up, lightened-up store-bought mayonnaise, but it’s one I turn to again and again when time is short.
 This whole recipe, as a matter of fact, came about after having cauliflower in a fritto misto in Italy.
-I wanted to replicate the effect–crunchy, creamy, salty, sweet and pungent–without the hassle (or calories) of a full-blown fried affair with homemade mayo.
-And, based on the amount of raves this dish has received (I’ll often serve it as an hors d’oeuvres with a jar of toothpicks nearby), I’d have to claim success.
+I wanted to replicate the effect–crunchy, creamy, salty, sweet and pungent–without the hassle (or calories) of a full-blown fried affair with homemade aioli.
+And, based on the raves this dish has received (I’ll often serve it as an hors d’oeuvres with a jar of toothpicks nearby), I’d have to claim success.

-roasted-cauliflower-recipe1 head cauliflower, cut into small, bite-sized pieces
+roasted-cauliflower-aioli-recipe1 head cauliflower, cut into small, bite-sized pieces

 2 tablespoons extra-virgin olive oil